AlperSocial/alpermail.top-superlogout/README.md

 ## Acknowledgements

-This website will make you logout out of some sites lmfao
+This is not an email service, this is a joke.
+This website will make you logout out of some sites so be careful!

 ## Features